-Just as with other technological advancements, the innovation surrounding it captures the public’s imagination, as do the terms associated with it – such as deep learning, sentiment analysis, and topic modeling.
+Just as with other technological advancements, the innovation surrounding it captures the public’s imagination, as do the terms associated with it – such as machine learning, deep learning, sentiment analysis, and topic modeling.
 However, while everyone joining the parade can boost development, it can also give rise to misconceptions too.
-In the case of NLP, many have embraced the promise it holds, but have also overlooked the complexity of human languages and the difficulty of working with them.
+In the case of NLP techniques, many have embraced the promise it holds, but have also overlooked the complexity of human languages and the difficulty of working with them.

-The realization that things aren’t as easy as first imagined has led some to be impatient and others to consider abandoning their efforts entirely.
-Pie-in-the-sky fantasies have led to disappointment with reality.
-According to Gartner, NLP has in fact entered a “trough of disillusionment” phase – yikes.
+The realization that AI solutions aren’t as easy as first imagined has led some to be impatient and others to consider abandoning their efforts entirely.
+Pie-in-the-sky fantasies have led to disappointment with the reality of AI technology.
+According to Gartner , natural language processing has in fact entered a “trough of disillusionment” phase – yikes.
 Expectations of this technology could start to wane as experiments and implementations fail to deliver.

 What Is Natural Language Processing (NLP)?

 Simple, right?
-Maybe for an AI scientist, but enabling interactions between computers and humans is hardly straightforward.
+Maybe for an artificial intelligence scientist, but enabling interactions between computers and humans is hardly straightforward.
 Your conversations with Siri are more complex than you think.

 We use natural language as an everyday means to communicate with other humans, through our innate ability to understand, process and utilize words.
 We use English, French, Italian, and the language known only to you and your childhood best friend.